-Tech has vastly outpaced the market over the last decade:
+Tech stocks have vastly outpaced the market over the last decade:

 The 5 Best Tech ETFs

 The Vanguard Information Technology ETF (VGT) is one of the most popular tech ETFs on the market, with over $38 billion in assets.
-The fund seeks to track the MSCI US Investable Market Information Technology 25/50 Index.
+The fund seeks to track the MSCI US Investable Market Information Technology 25/50 Index, providing broad exposure to the tech sector in the United States.
 This ETF has over 320 holdings and an expense ratio of 0.10%.

 XLK – Technology Select Sector SPDR Fund